codeforboston/urbanite/README.md

 Want to Collaborate?
 ====================

+* We are using Trello (https://trello.com/b/aM5smhHf) for overall discussion of ideas and Github issues for specific things that need to be done.
-If you are interested in helping out here is how to get started:
+* If you are interested in helping out here is how to get started:

 Windows:
 --------